astropy/astropy/docs/known_issues.rst

     <Quantity [0., 1., 2., 3., 4., 5., 6., 7., 8., 9., 0., 1., 2., 3., 4., 5.,
                6., 7., 8., 9.] m>

-An incomplete list of specific functions which are known to exhibit this behavior follows.
+An incomplete list of specific functions which are known to exhibit this behavior follows:

 * `numpy.dot`
 * `numpy.hstack`, `numpy.vstack`, ``numpy.c_``, ``numpy.r_``, `numpy.append`